immcantation/shazam/docs/topics/createTargetingMatrix.md

 Value
 -------------------

-A matrix with the same dimensions as the input `substitutionModel` containing normalized targeting probabilities for each 5-mer motif with row names defining the center nucleotide and column names defining the 5-mer nucleotide sequence.
+A `TargetingMatrix` with the same dimensions as the input `substitutionModel` containing normalized targeting probabilities for each 5-mer motif with row names defining the center nucleotide and column names defining the 5-mer nucleotide sequence.

+If the input `mutabilityModel` is of class `MutabilityModel`, then the output `TargetingMatrix` will carry over the input `numMutS` and `numMutR` slots.

 Details